Scott Pelley: 60 Minutes and 60 Minutes II

-Pelley reported on the economic collapse of 2008-09, on the wars in Afghanistan and Iraq and reporting on climate change from Antarctica and the Arctic.
-In 2008, Pelley conducted an interview with Federal Reserve Chairman Ben Bernanke.
+Pelley reported on the economic collapse of 2008-09, on the wars in Afghanistan and Iraq, and on climate change from Antarctica and the Arctic.
+In 2009, Pelley conducted an interview with Federal Reserve Chairman Ben Bernanke.
 The interview was the first with a Fed Chairman in decades and broke a long-standing Federal Reserve tradition.

 Pelley has reported from Iraq on the front lines in the battle against ISIS; he landed the first major television interview with FBI Director James Comey in 2014; and he conducted an interview of the nurses who treated the first Ebola patient in the United States.
 Pelley also conducted the only interview with one of the Navy SEALs who helped to kill Osama bin Laden.

 In September 2015, Pelley met Pope Francis at the Vatican ahead of the pontiff's visit to the United States, and later led CBS News' coverage of the visit.

+On October 15, 2023 Pelley conducted an interview with US President Joe Biden about the October 7 attacks and the ongoing Gaza war.

+On April 27, 2025, in the Last Minute segment of 60 Minutes, Pelley gave a tribute to Bill Owens, the show's executive producer prior to his resignation, saying that stories the show has showed since its creation have been controversial, like the Gaza war and Trump administration most recently, and stated that Paramount has "tried to complete a merger," then began supervising the show's content, which none of the show staff supported, but had not blocked any of their stories.
+He concluded by saying that Owens felt he "lost independence that honest journalism requires" after Paramount's recent corporate decisions and said that Owens proved to be the "right person" leading the show "all along."
+His remarks were described as a "rare instance" of the show's staff "criticizing the parent company’s management of the newsmagazine" by Variety.